Where to stay in Luxembourg City

 Where to stay in Luxembourg CIty's southern quarters

 Bonnevoie in the south is the largest district in the city and one of the top residential choices for families living in Luxembourg City.
 Divided between North Bonnevoie-Verlorenkost and South Bonnevoie, it is akin to a village but has increasingly become dynamic with excellent transportation networks, good amenities in the form of schools, cultural centres and various cafes, and public green spaces such as the Kaltreis water tower park and Alzetter valley.
 The area has a lively and friendly vibe due to a tight-knit community of property owners and its growth is predicted to continue with new developments, such as new residences and the creation of more green spaces, cycling paths and pedestrian routes.

-Although a bit farther from the heart of the city, Gasperich is another pleasant southern neighbourhood where to stay in Luxembourg City.
+Although a bit farther from the heart of the city, Gasperich is another pleasant southern neighbourhood.
 It has many comforts such as shops, restaurants and facilities such as a multilingual children’s library.
 It typically draws residents who want to stay ‘in ville’ but with more space and perhaps a garden for a lower budget.
 It’s also the location of the new 80-hectare mixed real estate development called ‘Ban de Gasperich’, which will be filled with residential and office buildings, a stadium, shopping centre and transit links.
 It’s forecasted to welcome around 3,000 residents and 20,000 workers in the future.

 Farther out from Gasperich, Cessange, like Hamm and Cents in the east, suffers from airplane noise.
 This slight shortcoming, however, has opened up a market of big properties at lower costs.